 Ensuring a comprehensive, faculty-driven process means that academic units allow sufficient time for the proposal to be reviewed at each level.
 The development of proposals should start early in the academic year, and the proposal should be submitted as soon as possible to ensure that approval can be acquired prior to the desired date of offering.
 The minimum time to be expected in gaining final approval after the proposal has been submitted to the college level is approximately three months (excluding the summer months).
 Programs wanting to implement changes the following Fall should arrive to UCCC by the deadline for the March meeting.
-The last meeting of the UCCC occurs on the Reading Day of the Spring semester.
-Generally, anything tabled at that meeting will not be considered until the following Fall.
+Given the IHL's specified times for reviewing new programs, departments are STONGLY urged to have all program modifications to UCCC no later than February and ensure all contingencies are addressed within two weeks of the meeting.
+Program proposals that arrive to UCCC in March, April, or May will most likely not be approved by IHL in time for a Fall effective date and thus will not be implemented until the following fall.
+Generally, anything tabled at the last meeting of the year will not be considered until the following Fall.